lasigeBioTM/CANTEMIST-Participation/README.md

 ```
 Returns 48 test files with the respective label and text files.
 Each test file is composed by 109 lines from the test-background set documents and the remaning 141 are from dev-set1 that will be used to chose the value of confidence to the predictions.

-execute run_CANTEMIST_aval.sh specifying the model to use
+Execute run_CANTEMIST_aval.sh specifying the model to use
 ```
 ./run_CANTEMIST_aval.sh CANTEMIST bert-base-multilingual-cased
 ```
 Returns the prediction for each one of the 48 files

-execute the proc_npz_test_set_cantemist.py:
+Execute the proc_npz_test_set_cantemist.py:
 ```
 python proc_npz_test_set_cantemist.py \
 -npz X-Transformer/save_models/CANTEMIST_Aval/pifa-a5-s0/ranker_CANTEMIST_bert-base-multilingual-cased/ \